-Holistic Health - concept - importance and ways to attain it, Role of yoga in maintaining Holistic Health, Yogic concept of Diet.
+Holistic Health - concept - importance and ways to attain it, Role of yoga in maintaining Holistic Health, Meditation - Meaning - Concept - Types of mediation, yoga and meditation in life situation- Yogic concept of Diet.

 Yoga for Emotional Health - Controlling Emotions by Yama and Niyama- Anger and Greed, Pride - Arrogance - Vanity - Jealousy.
 Yoga as key to health and happiness.